 Above: Rendering by Johnston Design Group.

-The plan also calls for construction of 18 townhomes on the sides and rear of the property and a pocket park in the middle.
+A Greenville developer wants to convert the historic Hayne School into condominiums.
+The plan calls for construction of 18 townhomes on the sides and rear of the property and a pocket park in the middle.

 SC Telco Federal Credit Union owns the property and had its office there.

-The property is in the Pettigru Historic District.
+The property is in the Pettigru Historic District, the largest historic district in the city.
 The school, built in 1919, was one of the major building projects of J.L.
 Mann, superintendent of the Greenville County School District, said Greenville historian Judy Bainbridge.
 It is named after P.T.
-Hayne, longtime chairman of the school district’s board of trustees who started one of Greenville’s first lending libraries in downtown for young men.
+Hayne, a long-time chairman of the school district’s board of trustees who started one of Greenville’s first lending libraries in downtown for young men.

 The school was built to serve the Boyce Lawn district, which was one of the city’s most elite residential areas in the 1890s, Bainbridge said.
 The school closed in 1970.